 Roxanna has been a Natick resident for her entire life.
 She graduated from Boston University with a B.S. in Human Physiology and an M.S. in Oral Health Sciences.
 She is currently attending dental school at Tufts.
 Her tutoring career began with tutoring her peers as a service project for National Honor Society and also through tutoring elementary aged students in an after school program during high school.
 She then went on to college where she created a tutoring system in her sorority to match sisters who needed help in a class with sisters who excelled in the subject.
 Currently she also teaches for a private program in Chinatown and works as camp counselor during the summer.
 Her subject specialties include Math, the Sciences, Spanish, and the ACT.
 She has a strong passion for standardized testing because she believes it is very straightforward once you understand all of its nuances.
 In her free time Roxanna enjoys baking, going to the beach, watching Boston sports and traveling.

 Samantha is currently working on her PhD in population health at Northeastern University after getting her MPH at George Washington University.
 Because of her passion for teaching, she hopes to use her PhD to teach at a university while doing research in public health.
 She has been tutoring SAT and ACT prep for many years and finds working with adolescents to be extremely rewarding – she has put in as many as 40 tutoring hours in a single week!
 Having taken the GRE twice in recent years, she understands firsthand the difficulty of planning and executing a strategy to master a standardized test, and also knows the payoff that comes with hard work and perseverance.
 Samantha prides herself on student score improvement and her ability to identify and remediate very specific student weaknesses, both in content and strategy.
 In her free time, she loves to travel, crochet, cook, and hike.
-She has been to 10 different countries in the past five years!
+She has been to 10 different countries in the past few years!